 United States

-Dr. Scott Richard Schoem is a highly accomplished Otolaryngologist with an extensive career in prestigious medical institutions.
-Currently serving as the Director of Otolaryngology at Connecticut Children's Medical Center since 1999, he also holds the position of Associate Director of Surgical Clinical Affairs.
-Dr. Schoem has a strong educational background, having earned his Bachelor of Science degree from Georgetown University and his Medical Doctor degree from the same institution.
+Prof. Scott Schoem is a highly accomplished Otolaryngologist with an extensive career in prestigious medical institutions.
+Currently serving as the Director of Otolaryngology at Connecticut Children's Medical Center, USA, since 1999, he also holds the position of Associate Director of Surgical Clinical Affairs.
+Prof. Schoem has a strong educational background, having earned his Bachelor of Science degree from Georgetown University, USA, and his Medical Doctor degree from the same institution.
 He has held teaching positions at various universities and has actively contributed to professional societies and committees.
-Dr. Schoem's dedication to his profession is evident through his humanitarian efforts and numerous honors and awards.
+Prof. Schoem's dedication to his profession is evident through his humanitarian efforts and numerous honors and awards.

-Dr. Scott Richard Schoem, is a highly accomplished medical professional specializing in Otolaryngology.
-He has an extensive employment history in various prestigious institutions and holds key positions in Connecticut Children's Medical Center.
+Prof. Scott Schoem is a highly accomplished medical professional specializing in Otolaryngology.
+He has an extensive employment history in various prestigious institutions and holds key positions at Connecticut Children's Medical Center, USA.
 Since 1999, he has been serving as the Director of Otolaryngology at Connecticut Children's Medical Center.
 In 2018, he also took on the role of Associate Director of Surgical Clinical Affairs at the same institution.
-Prior to this, he worked as an Attending Physician in the Department of Otolaryngology at Children's National Medical Center in Washington, D.C.
+Prior to this, he worked as an Attending Physician in the Department of Otolaryngology at Children's National Medical Center in Washington, D.C., USA.

 National Institutes of Health